peterbourgon/grender/README.md

 ### Source file content

-Source file content (everything after the `-metadata-delimiter`) is rendered according to the extension of the source file and placed in the context under the `-content-key`.
-An extension of `.md` implies Markdown; any other extension implies raw data, ie. no rendering will be performed.
+Source file content (everything after the `-metadata-delimiter`) is rendered as Markdown, and placed in the context under the `-content-key`.

 ### Context (object)